matthewww/side-quests/readme.md

 # Side Quests

 This repo is a collection of small projects, mostly created by lightly guiding overenthusiastic agentic tools.
+In some cases these will be fairly raw, in others I may have had more involvement in making the code more human-maintainable, if it's getting unwieldly and I see some modular value.

 | Project | Description | Human Involvement |
 |---|---|---|